sprowell/he4/README.md

 forking the project and submitting pull requests, and by contributing to the meagre documentation.
 All help is welcome!

+No specific style guid is adopted for this project.
+The closest is [c-style][this guide].

 ## Building

 This project is built with [CMake][cmake] and the API documentation is built